OrdinaryMagician/ibuki_m/README.md

 Like its more modest counterpart, it is chambered for **9mm Parabellum**.
 Some sort of mechanism in the gun appears to imbue the rounds with a potent electric charge.
 The nature of this process is unknown.

+Snugly held with both hands, the weapon has easily manageable recoil, making it quite useful in any situation.
+The gun is equipped with an under-barrel laser and flashlight combo for ease of aiming and illuminating dark areas, and also reflex sights to allow for even more precise long range aiming.

-The utility key spins the gun, for coolness factor.
+Tapping the utility key toggles the flashlight.
+Holding the key spins the gun, just for the sake of coolness.

 ### Slot 3 - Ninnacht AA12 *[Pistol]*

 **Ibuki**'s most prized possession.
 She would never go out into the field without it.
 12 Gauge, 300 RPM, 32-round drum mag, truly a beauty.

+While you'd usually just hold the trigger and let 'er unload, you can also use quick taps to do single shots.
+Do note that thanks to its cleverly designed gas-operated firing mechanisms, recoil is almost nonexistent, so unload away without fear, you won't miss the target.

 Tap the utility key swaps between available ammo types.
+Hold the key to kiss the gun.
+It's a good gun.

 ### Slot 4 - HM416 *[Shotgun]*